-How to Live with No Bank Account
+How to Live With No Bank Account

 Common Money Tasks Without a Bank Account

 - You don’t need to start with a certain minimum balance (although online banks typically don’t have minimum balance or deposit requirements).

-- There are no credit checks
+- There are no credit checks.

-- Chexsystems and similar items generally won’t prevent you from opening an account
+- Chexsystems and similar items generally won’t prevent you from opening an account.

-- You can avoid or minimize monthly fees
+- You can avoid or minimize monthly fees.

-Now, on to some basic banking tasks and how to get them done without a traditional bank account.
+Now, on to some basic banking tasks, and how to get them done without a traditional bank account.

-Prepaid debit cards can help with most of your everyday spending.
-There are certainly a few places that don’t accept plastic, but most merchants are happy to take payment with a prepaid card (they’ll probably never know if it’s a prepaid card or a standard bank-issued debit card).
-You can spend as much money as you’ve loaded, and if the card is lost or stolen you can cancel it and get a replacement.
+Prepaid debit cards can help with most of your everyday spending needs.
+There are certainly a few places that don’t accept plastic, but most merchants are happy to take payment with a prepaid card.
+In fact, they’ll probably never know whether it’s a prepaid card or a standard bank-issued debit card.
+You can spend as much money as you’ve loaded, and if the card is lost or stolen, you can cancel it and get a replacement.

 Paying Bills Without a Bank Account

-Many prepaid cards offer online bill payment: you’ll set up a payment, and your prepaid card issuer will print and mail a check to your biller (or send the funds electronically).
+Many prepaid cards offer online bill payment.
+You can set up a payment, and your card issuer will print and mail a check to your biller (or send the funds electronically).
 What’s more, the service might be free.
-If your biller accepts payments from a credit or debit card, you’re also in luck.
+If your biller accepts payments from a credit or debit card, you can just provide the card number instead.

 Storing (and Saving) Money